Practices & Industries

 - Illinois Mortgage Bankers Association, Legal Issues and Regulatory Compliance Committee, 2014

-- Ms. Gould is involved in volunteer work with the First United Methodist Church at the Chicago Temple.
-Her work includes serving four years as the volunteer coordinator for the Homeless Ministry, three years as a member of the Children’s Ministry Committee, and more than ten years as a Sunday school teacher for kindergarteners and first graders.
+Ms. Gould is involved in volunteer work with the First United Methodist Church at the Chicago Temple.
+Her work includes serving four years as the volunteer coordinator for the Homeless Ministry, three years as a member of the Children’s Ministry Committee, and fifteen years as a Sunday school teacher working with children in preschool through first grade.
 Danielle also visited the Philippines in 2009 on a mission trip hosted by the Chicago Temple.